codacy/codacy-detekt/src/main/resources/docs/description/RethrowCaughtException.md

 # RethrowCaughtException

 This rule reports all exceptions that are caught and then later re-thrown without modification.
-It ignores caught exception that are rethrown if there is work done before that.
+It ignores caught exceptions that are rethrown if there is work done before that.

 ## Noncompliant Code